 The furnace has a series of operations that occur when it is turned on.
-Over time, the ‘standard’ sequence changes as technology advances and some principles remain true- such as heating cycles beginning with thermostat sensing difference between settings versus inside temperature in your home then initiating call for heat from unit’s burner(s).
+Over time, the ‘standard’ sequence changes as technology advances, and some principles remain true- such as heating cycles beginning with the thermostat sensing the difference between settings versus inside temperature in your home and then initiating a call for heat from the unit’s burner(s).

-Some older systems have pilots lit all day which provide initial fuel; these can be either gas fired or oil heated by electric coils within cabinet space where they’re installed.
+Some older systems have pilots lit all day which provide initial fuel; these can be either gas-fired or oil heated by electric coils within the cabinet space where they’re installed.

-The older your furnace, the less likely it is to have safety features like anticipate any mistakes.
-For example, modern day systems are designed with fail-safe capabilities in mind so that if there’s a breach or sensor failure on one component of their system.
+The older your furnace, the less likely it is to have safety features like anticipating any mistakes.
+For example, modern-day systems are designed with fail-safe capabilities in mind so that if there’s a breach or sensor failure on one component of their system.

-Then they’ll shut down immediately rather than continue operating while potentially risking life threatening injuries due accidents older furnaces lack this additional layer of protection which makes routine maintenance even more important.
+Then they’ll shut down immediately rather than continue operating while potentially risking life-threatening injuries due to accidents older furnaces lack this additional layer of protection which makes routine maintenance even more important.

 Furnace Parts & Systems

 The major components of a furnace are important to understand and know.
 Our installers can explain the function, and location in your home for easy maintenance access as well as any repairs that may be needed over time because this will help determine when you should schedule professional service from us!